Spring Wildflowers at Beamer Memorial Conservation Area

 A sure harbinger of spring is when the forest floor erupts into a brilliant carpet of Bloodroot (Sanguinaria canadensis).
-These fragile spring flowers belong to the poppy family at the Beamer Memorial Conservation Area, near Grimsby, Ontario.
+We came upon these fragile spring flowers which belong to the poppy family at the Beamer Memorial Conservation Area, near Grimsby, Ontario.

 As Bob and I walked along the forest trails, we began seeing patches of bright green leaves poking up through the otherwise brown leaf litter on the forest floor.